tnino/Tinyapp/README.md

 # Tinyapp
 # Description
-This project is designed for you to enter a long URL and obtaining ashort URl so is easier
+This project is designed for you to enter a long URL and obtaining ashort URl so is easier for you to share with your friends.

 # Packages required:
 -Express